-Discover how income taxes in Belgium work, including the latest income tax bands for 2020 and how to file your Belgian income tax return.
+Discover how income taxes in Belgium work, including the 2023 income tax bands and how to file your Belgian income tax return.

 - Income tax in Belgium

 - Earnings subject to income tax in Belgium